clem2507/Project_2-1_G5/README.md

 2)
     - Import the project into your prefered java IDEA
     - Make sure to use a supported SDK that contains javaFX library (for example java 10)
-    - Go into the UI package located inside the main Abalone folder
+    - Go into the UI package located inside the main Abalon folder
     - Run the HomePage.java class